AE-nv/pimp-my-code/1-mars-rover/README.md

 # The mars rover kata

 In this first Kata we're gonna build a Mars rover (http://kata-log.rocks/mars-rover-kata).
-Together with your solution, I'd like to ask you to ad a brief Readme.
+Together with your solution, I'd like to ask you to add a brief README.
 How did you tackle the solution?
-Imporant design decisions?
+Important design decisions?
 Did you run into issues?
 How did you solve them?
 This is no solitary mission!
 Please feel to reach out in the **pimp my code** teams channel in the Build teams if you have any questions!